 The cosmetic outcome matters genuinely.
 Strabismus affects how others perceive a child during formative social years, and correcting it carries real psychological benefit alongside the visual benefit.
 Perfect symmetry is not always achievable.
 Some under- or over-correction is common.
 A second procedure is not a failure of the first — it’s part of how strabismus is managed in a proportion of patients.
 Strabismus surgery is often iterative.
 That is completely normal and should be explained before the first operation, not discovered afterward.

 For adults having surgery for longstanding strabismus, the situation is different.
 The amblyopia cannot be reversed in adulthood, and the realistic goal is cosmetic alignment and, where possible, the elimination of double vision.
-Many adults who had a squint as a child and are finally addressing it in their thirties or forties have outcomes they find transformative in terms of confidence and social ease.
+Many adults who had a squint as a child and are finally addressing it in their thirties or forties have outcomes they find significant in terms of confidence and social ease.

 Seek Prompt Assessment If

-• A child of any age develops a new squint, even if it seems to come and go
+- A child of any age develops a new squint, even if it seems to come and go

-• An adult develops sudden new double vision or a visible eye turn that was not present before
+- An adult develops sudden new double vision or a visible eye turn that was not present before

-• A child has a white pupil reflex in photographs instead of the normal red reflex
+- A child has a white pupil reflex in photographs instead of the normal red reflex

-• A child with known strabismus seems to be developing a strong preference for one eye
+- A child with known strabismus seems to be developing a strong preference for one eye

 A new squint in a child always needs assessment, not observation.
 In a small number of cases it is the presenting sign of a serious underlying condition including retinoblastoma, which is why any new squint with an abnormal red reflex is a same-day referral.
 A sudden new squint in an adult with diplopia needs neurological investigation urgently, as it can indicate a cranial nerve palsy from a structural cause.